AlexandruPintea2000/Activity/README.md

 10 applications and libraries, out of which those are mentionable:
    - [Attr](https://github.com/AlexandruPintea2000/Sites/tree/master/Frontend/Js/Js%20Scripts/Attr): - able to get any, even if they do not have id, class or unique attributes
    - [Cnvrt](https://github.com/AlexandruPintea2000/Sites/tree/master/Frontend/Js/Js%20Scripts/Cnvrt): - converts html page to json, and json page to html
-   - [Db](https://github.com/AlexandruPintea2000/Sites/tree/master/Frontend/Js/Js%20Scripts/Db): - database for frontend js ( not editable, just shown ) - could make to use loclstrge for db too
+   - [Db](https://github.com/AlexandruPintea2000/Sites/tree/master/Frontend/Js/Js%20Scripts/Db): - database for frontend js ( not editable, just shown ) - could make to use localstorage for db too
-   - [Encp](https://github.com/AlexandruPintea2000/Sites/tree/master/Frontend/Js/Js%20Scripts/Encp): - determine how the encapsulation deg affects the page load time / ...
+   - [Encp](https://github.com/AlexandruPintea2000/Sites/tree/master/Frontend/Js/Js%20Scripts/Encp): - determine how the encapsulation degree affects the page load time / ...

 &nbsp;